QuotaClub

 • You want hands-on help with your actual application materials, not strategic conversation about selling in general

-For more on Issy’s background and why current top-performing SDR matters for first-time candidates, see about Issy.
+For more on Issy’s background and current SDR experience, see about Issy.
 For the broader career path, see how to get into tech sales in Australia.

 Common questions